Lyellr88/MARM-Protocol/FAQ.md

 ### 🔹 Core Concepts
 <details>

+**Q: What’s new in MARM v1.2?**
+A: MARM v1.2 promotes session relay tools `/compile`, **reseeding**, and **structured log enforcement* as core protocol features.
+These tools are now standard for managing session continuity.

 **Q: Why does MARM rely on manual steps and user-controlled commands?**
 A: MARM is designed for **transparency**, **control**, and **cross-platform stability**.
 Manual commands like `/log` and `/compile` ensure users decide **what gets remembered and when**.
-This avoids hidden automation, reduces drift, and makes MARM consistent—even when AI memory features vary or fail.
+This avoids hidden automation, reduces drift, and makes MARM consistent even when AI memory features vary or fail.

 **Q: Does MARM claim to fix hallucinations or eliminate memory loss?**
 A: No. MARM is **not a backend patch** or model-level override.
 It’s a **user-side protocol** built from structured prompting, manual session logging, and reseed logic.
-While many users report fewer hallucinations and more stable responses, MARM does **not claim to "fix" or "eliminate"** these issues—only to help **mitigate** their impact through guided structure and intentional interaction.
+While many users report fewer hallucinations and more stable responses, MARM does **not claim to "fix" or "eliminate"** these issues only to help **mitigate** their impact through guided structure and intentional interaction.

-**Q: What’s new in MARM v1.2?**
-A: MARM v1.2 promotes session relay tools—`/compile`, **reseeding**, and **structured log enforcement**—as core protocol features.
-These tools are now standard for managing session continuity.
 </details>

 ---